Walnut Brittle with Cinnamon and Cloves

 - Line a large rimmed baking sheet with parchment paper and spray parchment paper with nonstick cooking spray (or rub with butter).

-- In a dry frying pan, toast walnuts over medium heat until fragrant (about 3-4 minutes).
-Remove from pan to a plate so they do not continue cooking.
+- In a dry frying pan, toast walnuts over medium heat until fragrant, about 3 to 4 minutes.
+Transfer walnuts to a plate so they do not continue cooking.

 - In a medium saucepan over medium-high heat, combine sugar, corn syrup, butter, cinnamon, cloves, and water.
 Stir until sugar is dissolved.

-- Set candy thermometer in place, and continue cooking at a rapid boil without stirring or disturbing until mixture is an amber color, about 25 minutes or until candy thermometer reads 300 degrees Fahrenheit.
-Remove from heat and whisk in baking soda (it will bubble!).
+- Clip candy thermometer to pan, and continue cooking at a rapid boil, without stirring, until mixture is an amber color, about 25 minutes or until candy thermometer reads 300°F (hard crack stage).
+Remove the pan from heat and whisk in baking soda (it will bubble!).

 - Stir in walnuts, working quickly, and then immediately scrape brittle onto prepared baking sheet, spreading it out into an even layer.
 Sprinkle with flaked sea salt if desired.